interactive-matter/TMC26XStepper/README.rst

 * Connect the pins accordingly
 * Change the definitions in the TMXC262MotorTester to reflect your conditions.

-If you check the content of the example in your library (with your finder, exploerer or whatever you call your file browser) you see the that there is a directory *processing*.
+If you check the content of the example in your library (with your finder, explorer or whatever you call your file browser) you see the that there is a directory *processing*.
 It contains a Processing sketch which acts as host side control program for the motor tester.
 If you do not have processing installed on your computer head over to http://processing.org/ to download a copy